Creating a PDF Generator in ASP.NET using IronPDF

 VB C#

-Above, we used the RenderHTMLFileAsPdf function to create PDFs from HTML files.
-We specify the path to the HTML file that will be converted.
+Above, the RenderHtmlFileAsPdf function is used to create PDFs from HTML files by specifying the path to the HTML file that will be converted.

 Run the project and click on the “Generate PDF” button.
 The generated PDF file will appear in the ASP.NET Core project folder.